waizui/EasyLua/tutorial.md

 # EasyLua tutorial

+## Dependencies
+First of all, [xlua](https://github.com/Tencent/xLua) project is required, you need include xlua in your project.

 ## Create a lua script

 Right click a folder then click <b>Create->LuaClass</b> to create a lua script and give it a name,for instance "ExampleCode",